 Animals is a key driver of the model for animal systems.
 An estimate of the energy requirements for each mob is calculated based on production (live weight gain and/or milk produced).
 The energy requirements are totaled by enterprise and mob and this drives the amount eaten, and therefore the nutrient intake of the animals.
 This drives where enterprises are located and the nutrients deposited as urine and dung each month.

 Approximation of enterprise and mobs is enough.

-Using RSU or peak cow numbers is not as accurate as entering mobs of animals.
+Using RSU is not as accurate as entering mobs of animals.

+A detailed stock reconciliation is not required.
 For farm systems which have multiple smaller movement events (those with few animals) these can be rolled up into a single event with a date that allocates the average for the month.
-A detailed stock reconciliation is not required.
+As a maximum we advise only ever entering one movement per week which might reconcile a number of small movements over the seven days.